repl-acement/editors/README.md

 #### Fine-grained dependencies
 Improve on Maven / GIT: define minimal dependencies, for example `fn` or `ns` not whole libraries.

+The [carve](https://github.com/borkdude/carve) project from @borkdude has a script for this which can be integrated.

 #### Search
 Make searching for dependencies, functions and other code artefacts fast and simple.